 Hot Belt Cost, Sizes, Where to Buy and How to Return

-Because the Hot Shapers Hot Belt is small, light, and easy to ship, this product is available for sale from a variety of online retailers and from the manufacturer itself.
+Because the Hot Belt is small, light, and easy to ship, this product is available for sale from various online retailers and from the manufacturer itself.
 So, how much does Hot Belt cost?

 Across the big three retailers – Walmart, Amazon and eBay, and the official website, the price can be anywhere from $19 to $75.
-It can also be purchased at Walgreens, Waist Secret and Next Deal Shop for a similiar price.
+It can also be purchased at Walgreens, Waist Secret, and Next Deal Shop for a similar price.

 Walmart – $19.90